Ognaiser/SuecaTerminal/README.md

 ### Future Developments

-	--Client
+	-Client
-	--More Games
+	-More Games
-	--Lobby with chat!
+	-Lobby with chat!

 ## Deployment